loganvaught/PodWars/README.md

 ## Notes:
 - Roblox provides a 3d workspace with humanoid/character logic.
 There are built in services to facilitate physics, graphics, saving data, object property manipulation, etc.
 - Code readability, organization, and application of conventions are being worked on.
 This was a solo project I designed around what I found appealing.
-- PodWars was originally made for personal growth, entertainment, and for friends.
+- Pod Wars was originally made for personal growth, entertainment, and for friends.
 It is not intended for commercial use.